BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 ## Closing a Channel

 Now that you have a remote node ID, you're ready to use the `lightning-cli close` command to close a channel.
-It will attempt to close the channel cooperatively with the peer;  if you want to close it unilaterally set the `unilateraltimeout` argument with the number of seconds to wait.
+By default, it will attempt to close the channel cooperatively with the peer;  if you want to close it unilaterally set the `unilateraltimeout` argument with the number of seconds to wait.
 (If you set it to 0 and the peer is online, a mutual close is still attempted.)
-For this example you will use an mutual close.
+For this example, you will use an mutual close.

 ```
 c$ lightning-cli --testnet close $nodeidremote 0